Skip to content

 For 271 days I suffered.
 Most days, it felt as if the end was near, and I say this with no exaggeration.
 Other days, I thought I was going to lose you first.

 Still, I persevered.
 I was on so many medications for HG and had an rolling automatic script of the drug cocktail.
 I knew my pharmacist by first name!
-Half the time, I was worried about he drugs I had to take.
-All was forgotten with each visit hearing your heartbeat and seeing you continue to grow as we prayed you would.
+Half the time, I worried about he drugs I had to take.
+But I forgot with each visit hearing your heartbeat and seeing you continue to grow as we prayed you would.

 I stayed within the four walls of our master bedroom and took every precaution and medication I had to, so I could see you.
 So that ‘WE’ could see you.
 I lived 271 days in silence about you because I did not want to be pitied or judged if I lost you.
 I just wanted to see 10 fingers and 10 toes before sharing my joy about you.
 I had family and friends who thought it was their right to be disapproving of my choice not to tell them I was pregnant.
 Little did they know our anxiety, nor could they sympathize and understand our choices had nothing to do with them and everything to do with my mental health.
 Dealing with all that was happening, still, I persevered.